espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 2. Software configuration: The `ESP-IDF <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html>`_ version is v4.3.
 The size of streambuffer is 8192 bytes.

-- An ESP32-C3-DevKitC development board is been used as SPI slave.
+- An {IDF_TARGET_NAME}-DevKitC development board is been used as SPI slave.
 Please refer to :doc:`../Compile_and_Develop/How_to_clone_project_and_compile_it` to build your own ESP-AT project and flash the generated binary files into the board.
 The board works in the TCP passthrough mode, and some related configurations are described below:

 1. Hardware configuration: The frequency of CPU is 160 MHz.